cwqanderson/Getting-and-Cleaning-Data-Course-Project/README.md

 train_s <- read.table("subject_train.txt", col.names = "subject")
 train_a <- read.table("y_train.txt", col.names = "code")
 ```
-* “activitiy_labels.txt” and “features.txt” were read using the ‘read.table’ function and column names were assigned based on a preliminary inspection of the files and consultation with “features_info.txt.”
+* â€œactivitiy_labels.txtâ€ and â€œfeatures.txtâ€ were read using the â€˜read.tableâ€™ function and column names were assigned based on a preliminary inspection of the files and consultation with â€œfeatures_info.txt.â€
-* A preliminary inspection of the data revealed that: the file “features.txt” contained the same number of rows as the number of columns in the files “X_test.txt” and “X_train.txt.”
-For this reason, and after consulting “features_info.txt,” it was determined that “features.txt” described the column names for both ““X_test.txt” and “X_train.txt.”
+* A preliminary inspection of the data revealed that: the file â€œfeatures.txtâ€ contained the same number of rows as the number of columns in the files â€œX_test.txtâ€ and â€œX_train.txt.â€   For this reason, and after consulting â€œfeatures_info.txt,â€ it was determined that â€œfeatures.txtâ€ described the column names for both â€œâ€œX_test.txtâ€ and â€œX_train.txt.â€
-* Because both “y_train.txt” and “y_test.txt” contained the same unique set of values as the first column name in “activity_lables.txt”, column names  for all three of these files were assigned the same variable name, “code.”
+* Because both â€œy_train.txtâ€ and â€œy_test.txtâ€ contained the same unique set of values as the first column name in â€œactivity_lables.txtâ€, column names  for all three of these files were assigned the same variable name, â€œcode.â€

 ## 1. Merges the training and the test sets to create one data set.
 ```